-During 2015-2016, Thalassa supported several initiatives to tackle plastics pollution, starting with Alonissos which became the first plastic-bag-free island though the exemplary "Plastic Bag Free Alonissos" project, implemented by the Mediterranean SOS Network and MOm.
+During 2015-2016, Thalassa supported several initiatives to tackle plastics pollution, starting with Alonissos which set out to become the first plastic-bag-free island though the exemplary "Plastic Bag Free Alonissos" project, implemented by the Mediterranean SOS Network and MOm.

 In 2017, Thalassa is co-funding -with FPAII and the Municipality of Skiathos- the “Active Skiathos Against Plastic Bag (ASAP)”, which lies under the BEMED umbrella of projects and will be implemented by the Mediterranean SOS Network.
 The project also entails synergies and parallel actions in Alonissos, belonging in the same island complex of N. Sporades.

 Konstantinos (Costas) Apodiakos - President

 The President of Thalassa Foundation, Konstantinos Apodiacos, was born in 1956, in London.
 He holds a B.A. in Economics from Manchester University.
 He is a member of the Institute of Chartered Shipbrokers and the CEO of Victoria Steamship Company.
 As of 2004, and as result of his life and work being inextricably linked to the sea, Costas has been an active supporter of various environmental projects, more so regarding the protection of the Mediterranean Sea and believes that successful business can only be achieved when the natural environment and our basic human values are fully respected.
 Costas speaks Greek and English.
 Costas enjoys sailing, swimming, riding motor bikes and he is interested in physics, astronomy and philosophy.

 Vera Alexandropoulou - Vice President